aeternity/protocol/contracts/contract_state_tree.md

 Each call includes the caller address and caller nonce that, together, correlate the call with the transaction in the block that did the call.

+The call object in the state tree contains the return value of a contract call transaction.
+For the contract create transaction the return value of the inital call is set to the empty byte array.